blob42/blob42/README.md

 ## Expertise & Interests

 - **Systems Programming:** Deep knowledge and experience in building software from bare metal to the user interface.
-- **AI / Deep Learning:** I have a modest interest in using AI and LLMs for productivity tools.
+- **LLMs / Deep Learning:** I have a modest interest in using ML and LLMs for productivity tools.
 A few years ago I finished a nanodegree in deep learning and contributed to projects like [LangChain](https://github.com/search?q=type%3Apr+author%3Ablob42+repo%3Ahwchase17%2Flangchain&type=Issues&l=&l=) and [PySyft](https://github.com/search?q=repo%3AOpenMined%2FPySyft+author%3Ablob42&type=pullrequests).
 - **SysAdmin and Networking**: Got my fair share systems administration and networking in my early years before DevOps became a buzzword.
 - **Bitcoin/Lightning:** I have a good knowledge and expertise with Bitcoin/Lightning technology stack aka. the internet of money.